 We are currently acquiring land for five new national cemeteries to be constructed over the next several years.
 Two of the five will be in Florida, bringing the total number of national cemeteries in the state to nine.

 As a result of this expansion and other efforts, we expect that by 2015, 94 percent of the Veteran population—about 20 million Veterans—will have a burial option in a national or state Veterans cemetery within 75 miles of their homes.

 It’s good to get outside the D.C.
 Beltway to hear firsthand about the impact of our decisions on Veterans and their families.
 Several stopped me or other staff to say how grateful they were when we broke ground for South Florida National Cemetery, including one woman whose spouse died just last year.
 “When we moved down here from New York,” she explained, “we never thought my husband would be able to be buried in a national cemetery.
 It means a lot.”

 Like all national cemeteries, this is a place of honor and respect.
 But as director Mishelle Kochel reminded us, it’s also a place to revisit cherished memories of parents, siblings, comrades, and friends; smiles and happy memories we shared with them of school, military service, careers, marriage and family.
 “It’s a place,” she said, “to remember them not only for their sacrifice but for the people they were in our lives.”

 In a very real sense, every day is Memorial Day at our national cemeteries.

-Below are photographs of the South Florida National Cemetery.
+Available now are photographs of the South Florida National Cemetery.